 Yoga For Osteoporosis:

-6-week group programmes designed to reverse or mediate the symptoms of osteopenia and osteoporosis.
+6-week course designed to promote a positive mindset, help alleviate and mediate symptoms of osteopenia and osteoporosis.

-- Meet socially with other people who have osteopenia and osteoporosis and develop a local support network
+- Make social connections with other people who have osteopenia and osteoporosis and develop a support network

 - Beginners and Experienced Yogis.